 We Could Easily Have Missed It

 This WhiteBoard Friday episode almost went "under the radar" for us, because we didn't get a notification about it.
-It's obviously best to be aware of this kind of brand attention.
+It's obviously best to be aware of this kind of brand activity.
 That's what I like about Moz's Fresh Web Explorer, it allows me to set up alerts and actively listen for brand mentions.
 In this case we were able to jumpstart our response time by using Moz's tools to pick up on the WhiteBoard Friday the moment it happened:

 The Right Blog For The Right Topic